-As this church dates back to the 15th century and was built over a canal city, flooding seems inevitable.
+Because this church dates back to the 15th century and was built over a canal city, flooding was sort of inevitable.
 Seeing the flooded crypt is really quite a sight!

-Workshops are available in Venice that will teach you about the significance of these masks, as well as show you the techniques to create your own.
-This is a great way to bring home a particularly special Venetian souvenir!
+You’ll find several workshops available across town that will teach you about the significance of these masks, as well as show you the techniques so you can make your own.

 You should always have emergency cash hidden on you – pick up this awesome security belt with its hidden pocket before you travel, it’s perfect for hiding money, a passport photocopy.

 15. Enjoy a Spritz on a Sunset Boat Cruise

 What better way end to the day than with a sunset boat cruise?
 If you don’t fancy the gondolas much, you can hop on a cruise and go around the lagoon and down the canals during golden hour.

 Cruising around the canals and lagoon is one of the top things to do in Venice, no matter where you do it from.

 For an unforgettably romantic experience, you can also enjoy an aperitif spritz while on the boat — a favorite Venetian tradition.
 And prosecco!
 Drink all of it.
 Responsibly, though.
 But all of it.